|Subscribe | What is RSS|

 Where can I learn more about the SEAN Climate and Weather monitoring program?

-Follow this link to read more about how the SEAN Climate and Weather Inventory and Monitoring program is being developed.
+Read more about the SEAN Climate and Weather Inventory and Monitoring program.

 The National Park Service (NPS) is asking for your questions and comments on the climate station program so they can be considered early in the development of the Environmental Assessment (EA).
 Park resources that may be affected by such installations include wilderness value and character, visitor experience, vegetation and soils, terrestrial wildlife, and culturally sensitive areas.
 If you have questions about the proposed climate station program please contact Allison Banks by phone at 907-697-2611, by email at e-mail us or by postal mail at: Glacier Bay National Park and Preserve, P.O.
 Box 140, Gustavus, AK 99826